Frequently Asked Questions

 - Other documentation required by the community lender at or after the time of the application

-A participating community lender will reach out to you to collect the required documentation, conduct any credit checks and finalize the application review process.
+Your matched community lender will reach out to you to collect the required documentation, conduct any credit checks and finalize the full application review process.

 What types of businesses are not eligible for a loan?